ZanattaMichael/SelMVP/README.md

 ## Things to know

 - You can run the tests locally by running the "Run Pester Tests" VSCode Task.
-- If you want to test the module locally without importing the module, you can run: `SelMVP\Build\LocalLoader.ps1`.
+- If you want to test the Module locally without importing the Module, you can run: `SelMVP\Build\LocalLoader.ps1`.
 This script will dot-source the functions and dll's needed.
 - I have created a React Site that emulates the functionality of the Portal.
 Moving forward, I plan to add integration tests against this Portal.